-The most valuable feature MS Planner offers its users is integration with other Microsoft tools.
+The most valuable feature Microsoft Planner offers its users is integration with other Microsoft tools.
 One of the biggest advantages of this is being able to manage your task board and tasks right from MS Teams.
-If you are an active user of Teams, you can simply add one additional tab for Planner and organize your work from there.
+If you are an active user of Teams, you can simply add one additional tab for Microsoft Planner and organize your work from there.
 Keep in mind though, this will not be a scalable work management solution.

-You can similarly integrate Planner into Sharepoint and export data to Excel when needed.
+You can similarly integrate Microsoft Planner into Sharepoint and export data to Excel when needed.
 Which is nice if you are using Microsoft 365 suite heavily and only need a very light planning solution.

 Teamhood could easily bring a two-digit number of unique features to the table.
 A group of them are built to make Teamhood serve as an Agile platform.
 With modifiable boards and more detailed task descriptions this tool is a lot better equipped to visualize and manage various Agile processes.
 You can add estimates, priority columns and even additional workflows to build a hypervisual planning platform according to 2D Kanban concept.